chatwoot/docs/docs/contributing-guide/environment-setup/mac-os.md

 ### Install postgres

-The database used in Chatwoot is PostgreSQL.

-1) Install PostgresApp (https://postgresapp.com).
-This is easiest way to get started with PostgreSQL on mac.
+Chatwoot uses PostgreSQL database.
+The easiest way to get started with PostgreSQL on mac is by installing [PostgresApp](https://postgresapp.com).

-or

-2) Use the following commands to install postgres.
+You can also install postgres by running the following commands:

 ```bash
 brew install postgresql
 ```

-The installation procedure created a user account called postgres that is associated with the default Postgres role.
-In order to use Postgres, you can log into that account.
+The installation creates a user account called postgres that is associated with the default Postgres role.
+You can log in to the account to use Postgres.

 ```bash
 sudo -u postgres psql